 Ease of use of Stjärnagloss Hjul

 With your wheels cool, Stjärnagloss Hjul ready to use active wheel cleaner is super easy to use.
-Simply spray on to your dirty alloy wheel and alloy the product to dwell for a few minutes.
+Simply spray on to your dirty alloy wheel and allow the product to dwell for a few minutes.
 As the product dwells on the wheel, you should notice it change color from a clear liquid to a purple liquid.
 This indicates that the active chemical, thioglycolic acid, is reacting with the embedded iron particles, dissolving them.

 When the wheel cleaner changes color, agitate the product and begin the contact clean.
 Make sure to clean both the wheel face and inner barrel.
 Use appropriate wheel woollies, brushes and microfiber mitts for the contact clean stage.